Dee Wallace has achieved over 100 credits as an actor in film, television and the stage, in a career of more than 30 years so far.

 See links to her books and sites below.

-Here is a short Q&A email interview with brief answers by Dee Wallace – which she answers in more depth in the audio interview:
+Below is a short Q&A email interview with brief answers by Dee Wallace.

 1) On your blog, you say “You can’t JUDGE the ‘business’ or the ‘jerks who won’t let you audition’ and expect to successfully get in a room to do that very thing!